- PhD, University of Massachusetts, 1983

 - Fellow of the Australian and New Zealand Society of Criminology, 2016

 Kathleen Daly is Professor of Criminology and Criminal Justice, Griffith University (Brisbane).
 She writes on gender, race, crime, and criminal justice; and on restorative, Indigenous, and transitional justice.
 Her recent work is on conventional and innovative justice responses to violent victimisation; and on redress for institutional abuse of children in international context.
-She is a member of the Commonwealth Independent Advisory Council on Redress, and has received seven Australian Research Council Grants (all but one as sole CI), totalling $2.3 million.
+She was a member of the Commonwealth Independent Advisory Council on Redress (2016-18) and has received seven Australian Research Council Grants (all but one as sole CI), totalling $2.33 million.

 - Financial assistance to victims of sexual offences Paper prepared for the National victims of crime conference, Brisbane, Queensland, 6-7 September 2017.